Stuycs-K/final-project-10-modi-pranjal-zhang-raymond/WORKLOG.md

 - peer programming: we worked out all the syntax errors, now we need to figure out why our hash is so long (and therefore incorrect)
 - spent ~20 minutes at home looking through logic, didn't find anything so far

+### 5/31/24

+- peer programming yielded problem with surroundZero function, fixed, so we now have correct array of binaries